EeroAnt/CubeDraftSimulator/README.md

 ## Where are we now
 Version 1.0.0 is up and running.
 Deckbuilder is not functional, but drafting works, drafted cards can be extracted as a csv and draft data is gathered.
 This is enough for now.
-Once I find the time to continue the full stack course, I'll build CI-pipeline for JavaScript parts and start working on improvements.
-Possibly before that I'll look into Power BI or Tableau for visualizing the draft data.
+Once I find the time to continue the full stack course, I'll build CI-pipeline for JavaScript parts and start working on improvements*.
+I'm going to build a separate website for the datavisualization for cost reasons.

+*The work on improvements has begun, and I've built a text interface for the management of the database.

 ## Steps